We will help 500,000 people who are cut off from the internet with a route out of data poverty, in partnership with Virgin Media O2.

 We need to develop long-term sustainable solutions to data poverty if we want to fix the digital divide.
-If we all work together, we think we can fix the issue once and for all.
+If we all work together, we can fix the issue once and for all.

-Building on the work of the Data Poverty Lab, this exciting partnership with Virgin Media O2 will support thousands of vulnerable people in communities across the UK to stay connected.
+Building on the work of the Data Poverty Lab, we have developed the UK National Databank to help thousands of vulnerable people in communities across the UK to get connected.
+The databank platform has been built with support from the O2 lab, and with data donated by Virgin Media O2.

-And we want that to be just the start; we’re calling on the rest of the UK’s mobile networks to join the National Databank, working together to end data poverty for good.
+We want this to be just the start; we’re calling on the rest of the UK’s mobile networks to join the National Databank, working together to end data poverty for good.

 It’s great that you want to be involved – we now need cross-sector support to ensure we find long-term, sustainable solutions to Data Poverty.
 Let’s start talking – click the button below.